 Hannah Guggenheim, Filmmaker

 departments of universities, to engaging in creative social justice collaborations.
-She is also the founder of Hannah Guggenheim Films, directing, shooting and editing social impact stories for PBS, nonprofits, governmental agencies and independent artists.
-She has worked for premiere branding agencies and designers as well as worked on innovative guerilla marketing campaigns.
-Her experience in education ranges from teaching documentary filmmaking at San Francisco State University, digital editing at UC Monterey Bay and film production at Ex’Pression College for Digital Arts.
+She is also the founder of Hannah Guggenheim Films, directing, shooting, and editing social impact stories for PBS, nonprofits, governmental agencies, and independent artists.
+She has worked for premier branding agencies and designers as well as worked on innovative guerilla marketing campaigns.
+Her experience in education ranges from teaching documentary filmmaking at San Francisco State University, digital editing at UC Monterey Bay, and film production at Ex’Pression College for Digital Arts.
 She lives with her wife and son on Whidbey Island.